Welcome to Game Server Hosting (Clanforge)

 Typically, a game developer or studio has expertise in areas directly related to creating a game, such as gameplay, animation and level design.
 However, successfully managing the hosting and scaling of multiplayer games can be challenging, along with time pressures to ship your game.
 This can make multiplayer games difficult to implement, especially if you don't have enough servers to meet the player demands of a game.
-Multiplay solves these issues for you by offering multiplayer game hosting and a scalable operating infrastructure so your development team can focus on creating engaging player experiences.
+Game Server Hosting solves these issues for you by offering multiplayer game hosting and a scalable operating infrastructure so your development team can focus on creating engaging player experiences.

 - Quality of service (QoS): QoS locates the optimum region for match connectivity to ensure a stable connection whenever and wherever users are playing.